-With fast speeds, you’ll be happy with a Hide.me paid account.
-However, the free only has 3 servers.
-With all the free users accessing the same servers, the speeds can be really slow.
+While a paid Hide.me account can offer high speeds, the free version has only 3 servers.
+And with all the free users accessing the same servers, speeds can be really slow.
 The good thing is that there are no ads in the free version and you get full customer support.
 However, your data transfer is limited to 2GB per month.
-You can read what others had to say about it, here.
+You can read what others had to say about it here.

 - 3 servers